dgroomes/stackoverflow-look-back/README.md

   * DONE fix modularization.
 The `Vote` class is getting double declared.
 I need to bundle `web-load-source.js` into the other web entrypoint files like `posts-viewer.js`
   * DONE Convert something to TypeScript
+  * DONE convert more things to TypeScript
+    * DONE `posts-viewer.js`
+    * DONE `content-script-load-source.js`
+    * DONE `popup.js`
+  * How do source maps work with TypeScript/Deno?
+Can I still productively debug my code in Chrome Dev Tools?
 * Clean up `web-load-source.js`.
 Consider how to separate portions of `web-load-source.js` that are needed by the extension web page (`posts-viewer.html`) versus the portion needed by the frontend web page (the ".com" pages).
 * DONE Fix the sort order of Q&As in the viewer.
 I'm seeing questions all bunched together and then answers bunched together right